 Where Should I Go?

-Ask yourself these questions as you research to help determine which program is right for you:
+Ask yourself these questions as you research to help determine which program is right for you, and don't miss the student-created video at the bottom of the page discussing the benefits of both GO Short and GO Long programs.

 - Where do you want to go?
 Why?